dataforseo/TypeScriptClient/docs/interfaces/IRatingElement.md

 > `optional` **votes\_count**: `number`

-the amount of feedback
+the amount of feedbac

 #### Defined in

-main.ts:21297
+main.ts:21969